ebeneliason/easy-pattern/README.md

 #### `xSpeed`

-A multiplier for the overall speed of the animation in the X axis, relative to the timings specified for its duration and offset.
+A multiplier for the overall speed of the animation in the X axis.

 Default: `1`

 #### `ySpeed`

-A multiplier for the overall speed of the animation in the Y axis, relative to the timings specified for its duration and offset.
+A multiplier for the overall speed of the animation in the Y axis.

 Default: `1`